See crime rates for the safest cities.

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-- 98 cities met criteria to be considered for ranking.
+- 111 cities met the criteria for ranking this year.

 The 20 safest cities in Wisconsin